Sia reveals she is on the autism spectrum

 The singer and songwriter shared the information in an episode of the “Rob Has a Podcast,” which featured Carolyn Wiger, a former contestant on the reality competition “Survivor.”

+“I’m on the spectrum, and I’m in recovery and whatever,” Sia said.
+“There’s a lot of things.”

-During the podcast, Sia hailed Wiger, a drug counsellor, and announced that she would be giving the former contestant $100,000 to help her and her son.
+During the podcast, Sia hailed Wiger, a drug counselor, and announced that she would be giving the former contestant $100,000 to help her and her son.

 Wiger expressed her gratitude and commended Sia for being so open.